exasol/script-languages/flavors/template-Exasol-all-python-3.12/FLAVOR_DESCRIPTION.md

 ## Packages

-**Remarks:** The packages are grouped by there main usage and their type.
+**Remarks:** The packages are grouped by their main usage and type.

 Since SLC version 11.0.0 the [script-languages-package-management](https://github.com/exasol/script-languages-package-management)
 tool is used for installing packages.